See how well you suit this job in Career Planner.

-Work varies enormously, from live stage performances of the classics and community theatre to soap operas, radio work and film parts.
-An actor's role may also involve education, training or therapy, as well as entertainment.
+Work varies enormously, from live stage performances of the classics and community theatre, to soap operas, radio work, television advertising and film parts.

 An acting career inevitably incorporates periods of unemployment, underemployment and alternative employment.

-Work activities vary from actor to actor and even for the same actor, depending on the contract.
-However, activities include varying combinations of the following:
+Work activities vary depending on the actor and also the specifics of each contract, but will usually include varying combinations of the following:

 It is essential to realise that, on average, actors spend about 80% of their working life 'resting' (i.e. not employed as an actor), so it is important to have other ways of being occupied and generating an income.